lh3/lh3.github.com/_posts/2014-12-10-bwa-mem-for-long-error-prone-reads.md

 generate identical SW scores most of time.
-When scores are different, LAST tends to be the winner - on this small fraction of alignments with different scores, bwa-mem is more likely to miss low-quality hits or fails to extend a partial alignment to the right place.
+When scores are different, LAST tends to be the winner - on this small fraction of alignments with different scores, bwa-mem is more likely to miss low-quality hits or fails to extend a partial alignment to the right place (I need to walk through these examples to understand why this happens).
 For bacterial data, bwa-mem and LAST are also about the same in speed.
 For human PacBio reads, though, bwa-mem is times faster.
 It is more geared towards human data.